CPCS Innocence Program

 Paralegal

-As the Innocence Program Support Paralegal, Kristen Gondim oversees the workflow of intakes, screenings, and assignments and assists with preliminary case review of new applications for assistance.
+As the Innocence Program Support Paralegal, Halle Love oversees the workflow of intakes, screenings, and assignments and assists with preliminary case review of new applications for assistance.
 She serves as the liaison between IP staff, applicants, clients, panel attorneys, investigators, and other program partners and manages data collection for grant progress reports.

-The Innocence Program currently has two full time post-graduate legal fellows, Nicole Collins, a 2019 graduate of Columbia Law School, and Martin Ryan, a 2020 graduate of Boston University Law School.
+The Innocence Program currently has two full time post-graduate legal fellows, Clare Enright, a 2023 graduate of Boston College Law School, and Tori Staley, a 2023 graduate of Cornell Law School.